 Kent is a 35-year veteran of the fire service with 28 years’ experience with the Charlotte Fire Department.
 As a firefighter, Kent was assigned to a busy ladder company in the city and then to one of two heavy rescue companies in the city.
 After promotion to captain, Kent return to the Special Operations Division as a captain on one of the heavy rescues, leading responses for complex, technical rescues and city-wide major emergencies.
 Kent was promoted out of the rescue company to battalion chief in 2005.

 Kent then spent nearly a decade commanding the downtown battalion (Battalion 1), which is one of the busiest battalion chiefs in the Southeast.
 This battalion contains more than 50 high-rise buildings, a National Football League stadium, a National Basketball Area, a AAA baseball stadium, three major hospitals, and four college campuses.
 Kent has served as the incident commander of numerous multiple-alarm incidents, including fires, mass casualty incidents, building collapses, and multiple technical rescues.
-In 2015, Kent was promoted to division chief; where he is the shift commander responsible for 43 fire stations and 350 firefighters.
+In 2015, Kent was promoted to division chief; where he served for six years as the shift commander responsible for 43 fire stations and 350 firefighters.
 The three shifts respond to more than 125,000 calls each year.
+In 2020, Kent was assigned as Chief of the Special Operations Division, overseeing all Special Operations units and activity at the Charlotte Fire Department.

 Kent is also the Charlotte Fire Department’s lead on the Charlotte-Mecklenburg Active Violence Taskforce.
 This taskforce was responsible for the development of a unified public safety active shooter response protocol for the 16th largest city in the United States, with a population of more than one million people.
 In addition, Kent works with the Charlotte-Mecklenburg Police Department Special Operations Division to create unified response plans for large-scale civil unrest, fire-as-a-weapon, and other integrated law enforcement/fire department events.
 Kent served as the fire department incident commander at the Christmas Eve 2015 Northlake Mall shooting which resulted in one fatality and 17 injuries.
 Kent served as the fire department incident commander during the seven-day 2016 Charlotte riots.
 Kent also served as the Operations Section Chief at the 2019 University of North Carolina at Charlotte active shooter event in which two people were killed and four others seriously injured.